zhling2020/RIS-GAN/README.md

 ## Instructions:
 1. We use the pretrained VGG-19 on the ImageNet dataset to calculate Perceptual loss.
+    We used the weights provided by [machrisaa](https://github.com/machrisaa/tensorflow-vgg)'s implementation.
+Download the weights from this [link](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs) and include it in this repository.

 2. Download the dataset.
 - We used the [ISTD](https://drive.google.com/file/d/1I0qw65KBA6np8vIZzO6oeiOvcDBttAY/view?usp=sharing) dataset for training.
 The shadow images and corresponding shadow-free images will be placed in directories `A` and `B` respectively.